yegor256/blog/_drafts/_deps.md

 But.

-What if the library X is used by another libray Y, which also depends on `log-me` but needs version `1.14.1`.
+What if the library X is used by another library Y, which also depends on `log-me` but needs version `1.14.1`.
 Boom!
-There will be a conflict in the library Y: Maven, the package manager, won't be able to decide which version to use.
+There will be a conflict in library Y: Maven, the package manager, won't be able to decide which version to use.
 It will be necessary to resolve that conflict somehow.
-In case of Maven it's resolvable, in case of, for example, [Rake](https://github.com/ruby/rake), it's not (to my knowledge).
+In the case of Maven it's resolvable, in the case of, for example, [Rake](https://github.com/ruby/rake), it's not (to my knowledge).

-To resolve that, the library Y will have to explicitly say which version has to be used.
-But it can't be sure that `1.14.1` will work correctly with the library X. It has to be tested to confirm that, by the authors of the library
+To resolve this problem, library Y will have to explicitly say which version has to be used.
+But it can't be sure that `1.14.1` will work correctly with library X. To confirm that it does, it would have to be tested by the authors of library
-X. So, the best the creators of the library Y can do is to try and hope for the best.
-In other builders, like Rake, the authors will have no choice, but to ask the authors of the library X to upgrade to `1.14.1` and release a new version.
-Then, the library Y will be able to use the library X.
+X. So, the best the creators of library Y can do is to try it and hope for the best.
+With other build tools, like Rake, the authors will have no choice, but to ask the authors of library X to upgrade to `1.14.1` and release a new version.
+Then, library Y will be able to use library X.

-This problem would not exist if the library X would use `1.13)` instead.
+This problem would not exist if library X used `1.13` instead.
 But, as I mentioned above, in this case its authors will plant a time bomb---eventually one of the future version will definitely break the build.

-What is the solution?
+So what is the solution?

-Here is my formula: if you trust the authors of the library, use dynamic version, if you don't, use fixed version.
+Here is my formula: If you trust the authors of the library, use dynamic versioning, if you don't, use a fixed version.

-I mean, if you trust that they are professional enough to think about backward compatibility and follow the principles of [semantic versioning](https://semver.org/).
+What I mean is, do you trust that they are professional enough to think about backward compatibility and to follow the principles of [semantic versioning](https://semver.org/)?
-If they are careful enough to not delete or modify something that may affect future versions, without changing the major number of the version, you can trust them.
+If they are careful enough to not delete or modify something that may affect future versions without also changing the major number of the version, then you can trust them.
 How do you know who to trust?
-I don't trust anyone, except my own libraries and very few libraries, which I reviewed in GitHub and checked the quality of their repositories.
+I don't trust anyone, except my own libraries and a very small number of other libraries which I have reviewed in GitHub and checked the quality of their repositories.

 Of course, you can't fully trust anyone, but this is the formula I